bradencwatkins/startup/README.md

 **Backend service endpoints** - many examples of POST ans GET service endpoints
 **Frontend service endpoints** - functions call GET and POST from backend using fetch

+## LOGIN deliverable
+**New User Registration** - It creates users and stores them to mongo, but login is broken **User Authentication** - It wouldn't seem to work
+**Stores data in MongoDB** - It did this well
+**Retrieves credentials from Mongo** - It stored and retrieved, I just couldn't apply **Restricts functionality on authentication** - This worked, Vote and Results wouldnt display unless logged in